History of David Muir in Timeline

 In June 2011, David Muir reported from Tahrir Square during the political revolution in Egypt, and from Fukushima, Japan following the deadly tsunami and nuclear power plant accident.

-November 2012: Covered the 2012 U.S. Presidential Election
+November 2012: Lead Correspondent for 2012 Election

 December 2012: Anchored Sandy Hook Elementary School Shooting Coverage

-January 2013: Reported from Inside Iran
+January 2013: Reported from Iran

 In January 2013, David Muir reported from inside Iran, leading up to the nuclear talks.
-He was also the first Western journalist to report from Mogadishu, Somalia on the famine.

-March 2013: Co-Anchor of 20/20
+March 2013: Co-anchor of 20/20

 In March 2013, David Muir was promoted to co-anchor ABC's 20/20 with Elizabeth Vargas.

-June 27, 2014: Announced as Anchor of ABC World News
+June 27, 2014: Named Anchor and Managing Editor of ABC World News

 On June 27, 2014, ABC News announced that David Muir would succeed Diane Sawyer as the anchor and managing editor of ABC World News.